MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-cli-effectively.md

 An alternative is to use the `$?` automatic variable.
 This variable contains the status of the most recent command.
 If the previous command fails, `$?` has the value of `$False`.
 For more information, see [about_Automatic_Variables](/powershell/module/microsoft.powershell.core/about/about_automatic_variables).

-The follow example shows how this automatic variable can work for error handling:
+The following example shows how this automatic variable can work for error handling:

 ```powershell
 az group create --name MyResourceGroup